This post is a translation of patent #CN104293873A [pdf], registered in China.

 Abstract:

-engineering and relates to a method for preparing
+cell engineering and relates to a method for

-mammalian cells cultured in vitro to produce estradiol.
+use of induced mammalian cells cultured in vitro

-The method employs a cell population derived from
+to produce estradiol.
+The method employs a cell

-estradiol by enabling somatic cells of mammals to
+by enabling somatic cells of mammals to produce

 conditions in vitro.